klwatkins132/data-structrures-operators/README.md

 # data-structrures-operators

-Various JavaScript Data Structures, Modern Operators and Strings.
+Working with various JavaScript Data Structures, Modern Operators and Strings. <br />
-Includes:
+With this project I expand on introductury concepts in the following topics:

 - Destructuring Arrays
 - Destructuring Objects